Blog

 What if IP Australia raises an objection?

-Your registered trade mark rights begin from your original filing date, once your trade mark is registered.
+Your rights begin from your original filing date., once registration is granted.

 Ready to Protect Your Brand?